Skip to main content

 - Formulate questions and discussion points for your committee chair about AI incorporation.

-Register for the In Person Session on November 4th
+Register for the March 26th Session

 Career Preparation